s3cur3/parameterized_test/README.md

 If you would like some help from `mix format` to align that Markdown table syntax, you can use the optional [`~PARAMS`](https://hexdocs.pm/parameterized_test/ParameterizedTest.Sigil.html#sigil_PARAMS/2) sigil.

-First, you'll need to update the dependency configuration to include `:dev` since we want the library to be needed when running `mix format`.
+First, you'll need to update the dependency configuration to include the `:dev` Mix environment.
+We want the library to be available when running `mix format`.

 ```diff
 -  {:parameterized_test, "~> 0.6", only: [:test]},